CaitlinLizanIsaacs/CMPG-323-Overview---28612337/README.md

 - CMPG-323-Testing & RPA repository: Project 4
       Testing and RPA focuses on collecting data from web applications to access if it passess all tests to work and how its suppose to work
 - CMPG-323-Repporting & Monitoring: Project 5
+      Project 5 is based on Data Visualization, we took data and made a professional looking report based on the devices.
+Reporting and Monitoring is an analytical           part of this module, which really focuses on gathering statistics on devices.

 ## How will the project be integrated with the repository?
 Provide a diagram.
 The project and the repository will be integrated in following way: